HR has prepared the following templates for recruitments of more than one year:

-Find the temlates at the bottom of HR's page, under "Hiring manager material", by clicking here.
+Find the templates at the bottom of the HR page, under "Material for hiring manager" by clicking here.

-All employments must start on the 1st or 15th in a month.
+All employment must start on the 1st or 15th of the month.

 Assignment | Responsible | Links/actions | Specific for the Bachelor of Engineering structure | |